 There is one historical problem with the LV network in urban Ashburton.
 The phasing of different parts of the network is not necessarily the same.
-That is, the "red" phase wire cannot be guaranteed to have the same absolute phase angle as another "red" phase wire in an adjacent substation area.
+That is, the red phase wire cannot be guaranteed to have the same absolute phase angle as another red phase wire in an adjacent substation area.
 Correct phasing is necessary when using LV ties between substations.
-Multiple LV links are now labelled "Do Not Operate" because of the phase difference across them.
+Multiple LV links are now labelled Do Not Operate because of the phase difference across them.
 This situation has arisen from the historical lack of LV interconnectivity.
 The overhead LV network was built in a substation-by-substation manner with no reference to adjacent or absolute phase angle.
-A survey of phase angle is complete and each Magnefix ring-main unit has been labelled with the known and true, red, yellow and blue phase conductors.
+A survey of phase angle is complete and each Magnefix ring-main unit has been labelled with the known and true, red, yellow, and blue phase conductors.
 This gives all personnel the information needed to correctly connect a standard Dyn11 distribution transformer as HV RYB ABC and LV ryb abc.
 Work is proceeding to physically correct the phasing both as a stand-alone programme (during periods of reduced workload for high priority tasks) as well as in association with other routine projects or tasks.
-Good progress continues to be made, and only 5 distribution substation areas remain to be corrected.
-These remaining areas should be addressed during 2020-21.
+Good progress has been made, but COVID-19 interrupted the programme.
+Only 5 distribution substation areas remain to be corrected.
+These remaining areas should be addressed during 2021-22.